Topic

 Introduction

-Although carrybacks and carryforwards have been available for clean energy tax credits since the introduction of transferability under the Inflation Reduction Act (IRA), as detailed in Section 39(a)(4) of the Internal Revenue Code (IRC), only in the past six months has Reunion seen a meaningful increase in companies exploring and modeling carrybacks.
+Although carrybacks and carryforwards have been available for clean energy tax credits since the introduction of transferability under the Inflation Reduction Act (IRA), it's been only in the past six months that Reunion has seen a meaningful increase in companies exploring and modeling these strategies – with a particular interest in carrybacks.

 In our view, this emerging interest in carrybacks reflects market maturity, as both experienced and first-time buyers seek to maximize the value and flexibility of their tax credit investments.
 By leveraging carrybacks, purchasers can expand the total credit volume under consideration, unlocking more favorable deal terms and better overall returns.